Alan Blacker: Charity Commission Investigation into JAFLAS

-Because of Blacker's conviction for benefit fraud, he was automatically disqualified from acting as a trustee of any UK charity, such as JAFLAS.
+Because of Blacker's conviction for benefit fraud, he was automatically disqualified from acting as a trustee of any UK charity, including JAFLAS.
 Blacker applied to the Charity Commission for the automatic disqualification to be lifted, but they refused; Blacker then appealed to the First Tier Tribunal who refused his appeal.
 The Charity Commission subsequently opened an investigation into whether Blacker continued to act as a charity trustee of JAFLAS.
-Appearing before the tribunal, Blacker claimed that he had successfully sued the SRA for libel, a claim the SRA denied, and that the judge before the tribunal anyway dismissed due to lack of corroborating evidence - a lack that Blacker blamed on a non-disclosure agreement that he alleged had been signed with the SRA.
+Appearing before the tribunal, Blacker claimed that he had successfully sued the SRA for libel - a claim the SRA denied, and that the judge dismissed anyway due to lack of corroborating evidence.
+Blacker blamed this lack of evidence on a non-disclosure agreement that he alleged had been signed with the SRA.